What is an Industrial-Organizational Psychologist?

 - Senior Behavioral Scientist

-New jobs are being produced at a rate of 8.4% which is lower than average.
-The Bureau of Labor Statistics predicts 100 new jobs for Industrial-Organizational Psychologists by 2026.
-There will be an estimated 100 positions for Industrial-Organizational Psychologist per year.
+In the United States, there were 1,700 jobs for Industrial-Organizational Psychologist in 2016.
+New jobs are being produced at a rate of 5.9% which is above the national average.
+The Bureau of Labor Statistics predicts 100 new jobs for Industrial-Organizational Psychologist by 2026.
+Due to new job openings and attrition, there will be an average of 100 job openings in this field each year.

 How much do Industrial-Organizational Psychologists make in different U.S. states?